sogua1980/cis342/README.md

     - `|`, `&&`
 - demo:
     1. `ls /etc | more`
-    2. `echo pwd | ls`
+    2. `pwd | ls`
+    3. use grep to find all the processes running as root
 - exercise:
-    2. can you pipe and redirect more than one time? `ls /etc | more > output`
+    1. can you pipe and redirect more than one time? `ls /etc | more > output`
-    3. can you write the error to a file? like `rm nonexistingfile1 > output`.
+    2. can you write the error to a file? like `rm nonexistingfile1 2> output`.

 background processes
 ---